UVCE-Marvel/AIR-001/LEVEL1.md

 - **Objective:** To understand the principles and protocols of RF communication in UAVs.
 - **Task:**
-  - Learn about radio frequencies used in UAVs (2.4GHz, 5.8GHz, LoRa)
+  - Learn about radio frequencies & protocols used in UAVs (2.4GHz, 5.8GHz, LoRa, MavLink), along with their inter-connectedness.
   - Understand the various security implications of wireless protocols used in drones, emerging threats, and mitigation techniques
+  - Learn about the different protocols used in Tx & Rx like ELRS, Cross fire & 4 in 1.
+Also, state the importance and advantage of each of these over the others.
   - Learn how to bind an ELRS receiver & bind the 2.4 GHz RP1 Rx with the TX16S transmitter available in the lab
 - **Outcome:** Perform the above tasks and write a detailed report.
 - **Platform:** [ELRS Configurator](https://github.com/ExpressLRS/ExpressLRS-Configurator/releases) for updating the firmware.